jules2689/trudeau/docs/2020-04-18/pre_news.md

 Now new York state is saying you have to wear a mask on things like public transit.
 As restrictions are eased, other measures have to come into play.
-Catharine, I'll come back to you shortly as we stand by and wait for the Prime Minister in Ottawa Obviously the coronavirus continues to claim lives in long-term care facilities.
+Catharine, I'll come back to you shortly as we stand by and wait for the Prime Minister in Ottawa.
+Obviously the coronavirus continues to claim lives in long-term care facilities.
 More than half of the deaths in this country have occurred in those places.
 Because of that, some family members are choosing to bring their family members home.
 Ilene Smyth is one of those who removed her mother from a care home earlier this week.